Total Downloads: 121 , Total Downloads: 1

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Food loss and waste is one of the major reasons for global food insecurity.
+Abstract: Food loss and waste are one of the primary reasons for global food insecurity.
 Food losses occur at all stages of the food supply chain, including agricultural produce, harvesting, transport, storage, and processing.
 Food loss and waste are exacerbated by a lack of adequate and effective food supply chain management (FSCM).
-An effective food supply chain (FSC) includes designing processing and distribution centres, managing the cold chain, and designing reverse logistics.
-It also includes functions like allocating warehouse storage capacity, vehicle routing and material flow issues, delivery scheduling, and inventory management issues.
-Adoption of new information technology such as big data and Internet of Things can improve FSC performance and have a significant impact on reducing food waste and loss.
-An effective system for sharing information can enhance FCC performance, and intelligence in automated retail ordering can prevent food spoilage, while machine learning, and blockchain can improve FSC traceability.
-However, there are several obstacles to the use of technology in the FSC, particularly in developing countries.
+An effective food supply chain (FSC) involves designing and operating processing and distribution centres, managing the cold chain, and implementing reverse logistics.
+It also includes functions such as allocating warehouse storage capacity, vehicle routing and material flow optimisation, delivery scheduling, and inventory management.
+The adoption of new information technology, such as big data and the Internet of Things, can improve FSC performance and have a significant impact on reducing food waste and loss.
+An effective system for sharing information can enhance FCC performance, and intelligence in automated retail ordering can prevent food spoilage.
+Meanwhile, machine learning and blockchain can improve FSC traceability.
+However, several obstacles hinder the use of technology in the FSC, particularly in developing countries.
 These are classified as technical, financial, social, operational, educational, and governmental.
 This paper provides an in-depth review of the existing literature on the FSC, technology applications in improving FSCM, key challenges associated with technology adoption, and interventions that may help overcome these challenges.
-It adds to the existing literature on FSCM, especially on issues related to technology adoption in the FSC by developing countries, and is a useful resource for students, researchers and food supply chain professionals.
+It contributes to the existing literature on FSCM, particularly about technology adoption in the FSC by developing countries.
+It serves as a valuable resource for students, researchers, and professionals in the food supply chain.

 Keywords: Food Supply Chain Management, Technology, IoT, Developing Countries, Challenges